VivekanandaReddy2233/crud-dd-task-mean-app/README.md

 ## 11. Notes

 - Replace all placeholders like `<your-username>`, `<dockerhub-username>`, IPs, and paths with your own.
-- Test locally with `docker compose up -d --build` before wiring up CI/CD.
+- Test locally with `docker compose up -d ` before wiring up CI/CD.
-- This structure is ready to be pushed to **GitHub** and used directly for your task submission.
+- This structure is ready to be pushed to **GitHub** and used directly.